MicrosoftDocs/visualstudio-docs/docs/python/debugging-cross-platform-remote.md

     ![Breakpoint is hit](media/remote-debugging-breakpoint-hit.png)

-1. At this point you can use all the usualPTVS debugging features.
+1. At this point you can use all the usual PTVS debugging features.

 1. When you stop debugging, Visual Studio detaches from your script, but the script will continue running on the remote machine.
 The debug server also continues running on its background thread, so you can re-attach to the process later using the same procedure.